 Local and national experts shared some tips on having a safe, enjoyable season.

-Art Martynuska, Cambria County Emergency Management Agency coordinator, recognizes the ongoing risk from COVID-19, but said he's focused on the more familiar holiday safety issues.
+Art Martynuska, Cambria County (Pa.)
+Emergency Management Agency director, recognizes the ongoing risk from COVID-19 but said he's focused on the more familiar holiday safety issues.

 Traffic crashes, fires, falls, accidental injuries and medical events keep emergency responders and hospital emergency rooms busy through the holiday season, Martynuska said.

 "First and foremost, people have to have situational awareness," he said.
 "That's inclusive of a lot of hazards we face."